eonk/CrimeSciData/book.md

     7	Retired (4 in d15a)
     8	Students (2 in d15a)

-It would be quicker to recode from *d15a* into a new variable (there would be less typing when dealing with numbers rather than labels).
+It would be quicker to recode from *d15a* ([here, see the page.618](https://www.dropbox.com/s/pvw2ipn45ygm6hm/ZA6695_cdb.pdf?dl=0)) into a new variable (there would be less typing when dealing with numbers rather than labels).
 But here we are going to use this example to show you how to recode from a factor variable, so instead we will recode form *occup_f*.

 ```r